Scott-Borecki/scott-borecki/README.md

 When I'm not engineering, you can find me playing pinball in casual and competitive league settings, or hanging out with my wife and two cats.

 I am currently seeking a full-time role as a back-end software developer in a collaborative team environment.
 I specialize in Ruby on Rails and have experience working with Git, PostgreSQL, building/consuming APIs, and agile workflows.
+I am eager to expand my technical proficiency to other coding languages as well!
 Take a look at my work or get in touch!

 [![LinkedIn: scott-borecki][linkedin-badge]][LinkedIn]
 [![Email: scottborecki@gmail.com][gmail-badge]][gmail]